Here is a brief analysis of thefor the upcoming July 2010 Oracle Critical Patch Update (CPU) -

 Oracle E-Business Suite 11i and R12

-- There are 8 new Oracle E-Business Suite 11i and R12 vulnerabilities and five are remotely exploitable without authentication.
+- There are 7 new Oracle E-Business Suite 11i and R12 vulnerabilities, five of which are remotely exploitable without authentication.

 - As with all previous CPUs, this quarter's security patches should be deemed critical and you should adhere to the established procedures and timing used for previous CPUs.